 The principle of integrity is one of the fundamental rules of fair competition.
-On that basis, the PC stipulates that the pharmaceutical companies must not mislead the readers of a professional medium with their information and advertising materials.
-Section 236 of the PC prohibits veiled advertising for pharmaceuticals in articles and reports contained in the editorial part of a professional medium.
+On that basis, the PC stipulates that the pharmaceutical companies must not mislead the readers of a professional medium with their information and advertising materials (Section 24.2).
+Section 23.6 of the PC prohibits veiled advertising for medicinal products in articles and reports contained in the editorial part of a professional medium.